dnoesgaard/ssg-bid/content/01-Calls/01-Africa-2017/04-small-grants/en.md

 _Sub-Saharan Africa, 2017_

+_**Reminder for existing BID grant recipients**: The maximum amount that any single applicant may receive from the BID programme is €60,000.
+The combined total received by any applicant under all rounds of BID calls cannot exceed this limit._

 Small grants under the BID programme seek to mobilize biodiversity data relevant for biodiversity conservation priorities.

 -----------------------